Read this before you venture out in public - KVIA

 Salons

-It’s impossible to keep six feet of distance from a hair stylist or nail technician, so consider that before you go — that already puts you and the employee at a higher risk.
+It’s impossible to keep 6 feet of distance from a hair stylist or nail technician, so consider that before you go — that already puts you and the employee at a higher risk.

 Check out the safety protocols: Are the work stations at the salon or barber shop properly distanced?
 Are employees wearing masks or face shields, gloves and smocks?
 Do they disinfect tools in between clients?
 Are employees regularly screened for symptoms?
 If you’ll already be in close quarters with employees, you’ll want to eliminate other risks, Wen said.